-The changes that have been made to the funding formula over the last two budget cycles are robbing Peter to pay Paul, and causing negative outcomes for the districts that are losing aid.
+The changes that have been made to the funding formula over the last three budget cycles are robbing Peter to pay Paul, and causing negative outcomes for the districts that are losing aid.
 I recognize and value that our Assembly is an important advocate for the students of New Jersey, and we ask that you do so on behalf of ALL of our public school students.
-Please support Assembly bill A5209, its accompanying Senate bill S3625, and any other actions that will stop the schedule of state aid cuts before more students are placed in harm's way by the current public policy.
+Please support any efforts to pause the cuts and study the SFRA to determine its function.
+We have also quantified the cost of extending the timeline of cuts to 15 years, which would still fund the districts who gain aid under S2.
+The cost is within the \$50 million that Governor Murphy prioritized in his budget address.
+The SOS has consistently advocated for all students, yet you will most likely meet resistance to any compromise that would assist our districts as the cuts phase in.
+This is disappointing, given that many districts that gained additional aid through S2 used a portion for tax relief and not for students.